benbrastmckie/.config/NOTES.md

 # Notes

+## Tips

+You can * in a word, and then `:%s//replacement` will replace that word with replacement.
+The empty string in s// tells vim to use the string in the / register.

 ## GitPush

 - error pushing repo
   - helped to run: `git config --global --add url."git@github.com:".insteadOf "https://github.com/"`

 ## Access Mac External Hard Drive in Linux